-Strange as it may seem to Christians in the more liturgical churches, Baptists rarely confess their faith by saying together the Apostles Creed, let alone the Nicene Creed.
-Instead, They have had a suspicion of creeds, perhaps in reaction to the way in which in the past subscription to the ancient creeds was required as a test for entry to many public offices.
+At the first Baptist World Alliance Congress in 1905 the first President, Alexander Maclaren, asked the delegates to stand and say together the Apostles Creed.
+Today few Baptists could do the same.
+Strange as it may seem to our fellow Christians in the more liturgical churches, Baptists rarely confess their faith by saying together the Apostles Creed, let alone the Nicene Creed.
+Instead, Baptists have had a suspicion of creeds, perhaps in reaction to the way in which in the past subscription to the ancient creeds was required as a test for entry to many public offices.
 Yet the early Christians had no difficulties in confessing their faith.
 Neither should we today!
-As I have written recently:
+As I have written: